DaftLimmy-zz/TwitchPopups/README.md

 1. Extract the zip archive
 2. Edit twitchpopups.htm and change "Limmy" to your Twitch channel name
 3. Use OBS/Streamlabs OBS to add twitchpopups.htm as a browser source (Fit to Screen, 1920x1080)
 4. Tick "Shutdown source when not visible" in browser source properties.
-That way, any tweaks you make are reloaded when you toggle the visibility button
+That way, any tweaks you make are reloaded when you toggle the visibility button.

 ## UPGRADE